I played around with two different S curve concepts using dynamic arrays.

 This was fun to explore.
 The key formula from clearlyandsimply is amazing.
 It makes the line start slow, increase sharply, and then tail off.
 The video from Insights Training is great.
 It shows step by step how to create an S curve based on expenses (or projected expenses).

-Modifying their files to use dynamic arrays (sequence function) was a great challenge.
+Modifying their files to use dynamic arrays (sequence function) was a good challenge.

 My name is Kevin Lehrbass.
 I’m a Data Analyst and I live in Markham Ontario Canada.